Napoleon III: War in Italy – Magenta and Solferino (1859)

 Napoleon III, though he had very little military experience, decided to lead the French army in Italy himself.
 Part of the French army crossed over the Alps, while the other part, with the Emperor, landed in Genoa on 18 May 1859.
-Fortunately for Napoleon and the Piedmontese, the commander of the Austrians, General Giulay, was not very aggressive.
+Fortunately for Napoleon and the Piedmontese, the commander of the Austrians, General Ferenc Gyulay, was not very aggressive.
 His forces greatly outnumbered the Piedmontese army at Turin, but he hesitated, allowing the French and Piedmontese to unite their forces.

 Napoleon III wisely left the fighting to his professional generals.
 The first great battle of the war, on 4 June 1859, was fought at the town of Magenta.
-It was long and bloody, and the French center was exhausted and nearly broken, but the battle was finally won by a timely attack on the Austrian flank by the soldiers of General MacMahon.
+It was long and bloody, and the French center was exhausted and nearly broken, but the battle was finally won by a timely attack on the Austrian flank by the soldiers of General Patrice de MacMahon.
 The Austrians had seven thousand men killed and five thousand captured, while the French forces had four thousand men killed.
 The battle was largely remembered because, soon after it was fought, patriotic chemists in France gave the name of the battle to their newly discovered bright purple chemical dye; the dye and the colour took the name magenta.

 The rest of the Austrian army was able to escape while Napoleon III and King Victor Emmanuel made a triumphal entry on 10 June into the city of Milan, previously ruled by the Austrians.
 They were greeted by huge, jubilant crowds waving Italian and French flags.

-The Austrians had been driven from Lombardy, but the army of General Giulay remained in the region of Venice.
+The Austrians had been driven from Lombardy, but the army of General Gyulay remained in the Veneto.
 His army had been reinforced and numbered 130,000 men, roughly the same as the French and Piedmontese, though the Austrians were superior in artillery.
 On 24 June, the second and decisive battle was fought at Solferino.
 This battle was even longer and bloodier than Magenta.
 In confused and often ill-directed fighting, there were approximately forty thousand casualties, including 11,500 French.
 Napoleon III was horrified by the thousands of dead and wounded on the battlefield.
 He proposed an armistice to the Austrians, which was accepted on 8 July.
 A formal treaty ending the war was signed on 11 July 1859.